This is the featured image of the Discover The Advantages Of Strategic Mixing blog article.

 The Coarse-to-Fine approach

 There is no justification for attempting to perfect everything before the late stages.
 Mixing is a correlative process.
-Meaning, you will always have to re-touch decisions you made earlier when adding something new.
+You will always have to re-touch your earlier decisions when adding something new.
 There needs to be constant accommodation and balance.
 This is why so many engineers have adopted the coarse-to-fine approach.
-This approach means the engineer starts with coarse (drastic, obvious) changes as to not waste time (because he/she is going to have to re-touch the setting again and again), and later backs off with more specific and subtle settings.
-From the pan position to modulation parameters, the coarse-to-fine approach is a virtue.
+This approach means the engineer starts with coarse (drastic, noticeable) changes to not waste time (because they will have to re-touch the setting repeatedly) and later backs off with more specific and subtle settings.
+The coarse-to-fine approach is a virtue from the pan position to modulation parameters.

 Example: Coarse treatment (early stage)